Alice by Heart: Plot

-Background
+Development

-Alice by Heart was originally commissioned by London's Royal National Theatre in 2012, and was performed by youth companies around the U.K. The musical was developed as a workshop by Theatre Aspen (Aspen, Colorado) in July 2014.
+Alice by Heart was originally commissioned in 2012 by the Royal National Theatre in London, and was performed by youth companies around the U.K. The musical was developed as a workshop by Theatre Aspen (Aspen, Colorado) in July 2014.
 The musical received an additional workshop by MCC Theater in December 2015.

 New York Stage and Film & Vassar at the Powerhouse Theater presented a workshop production in July 2018.
 Director Jessie Nelson noted: “We’re attempting to explore the power of a book and what the story has meant to this girl…”

-The musical made its Off-Broadway premiere at the Newman Mills Theatre at the Robert W. Wilson MCC Theater Space in January 2019, with an official opening on February 26, for a limited run until April 7, 2019.

 Productions

-The world premiere production of Alice by Heart was announced on March 21, 2018, as part of MCC's inaugural season in its new permanent two-venue off-Broadway home.
-Casting was announced on October 23.
-The production opened Off-Broadway on February 26, 2019, at the MCC Theater, following previews from January 30, with the closing set for April 7.
-The closing date was extended from March 31.
-It is directed by Jessie Nelson with choreography by Rick and Jeff Kuperman, set design by Edward Pierce, costumes by Paloma Young and lighting by Bradley King.
+MCC Theater company announced Alice by Heart would be part of the inaugural Off-Broadway season of the Newman Mills Theater.
+Directed by Jessie Nelson, with choreography by Rick and Jeff Kuperman, set design by Edward Pierce, costumes by Paloma Young, and lighting by Bradley King, the production opened February 26, 2019, eventually extending its engagement to close April 7.

-A new production was held in Argentina, directed by Julio Panno in August 2024.
-It was the first Spanish version of Alice By Heart.
+The first Spanish production was staged in Buenos Aires in August 2024, directed by Julio Panno.

-After that, the musical had its first brazilian adaptation in July 2025.
-The production opened in Teatro Estúdio, São Paulo, directed by Gustavo Barchilon and starring Gabi Camisotti as Alice Spencer and Diego Montez as Alfred.
+The first Portuguese adaptation was staged at Teatro Estúdio, São Paulo in July 2025, directed by Gustavo Barchilon, starring Gabi Camisotti as Alice Spencer and Diego Montez as Alfred.